Waldorf Warriors football: Will Finley (2020–2022)

 Will Finley was promoted to the position of head football coach for the Waldorf Warriors on March 6, 2020, after spending the 2019 season as the Warriors associate head coach and defensive coordinator.

-Will is a graduate of Benedictine College in Atchison, Kan., where he began his coaching career.He spent 8 years as a coach with the Ravens, his final year (2018) as the interim defensive coordinator for a Benedictine team that advanced to the NAIA National Championship game.
+Will is a graduate of Benedictine College in Atchison, Kan., where he began his coaching career.
+He spent 8 years as a coach with the Ravens, his final year (2018) as the interim defensive coordinator for a Benedictine team that advanced to the NAIA National Championship game.
 In his first season as the Warriors head coach, Finley led Waldorf to a 6-3 record overall and in NSAA play, good for a third-place finish in the standings.
 Finley also was named to the 35 Under 35 Coaches Leadership Institute by the AFCA.
 Finley's team earned a season-best ranking of No. 24 in the NAIAFBALL Top 25 poll, landed 17 players on the NSAA All-Conference Teams, and saw kicker Slater Gifford earn the first 1st Team All-American honors in program history.
 Gifford set team career records of 19 field goals made and 109 career PATs made in just three seasons.
 Ryan Martinez also became the all-time leader at Waldorf in touchdown receptions with 29, and Samuel Huntley became the all-time leader in receptions with 171.

-Tyler Chapa (2023–Present)
+Tyler Chapa (2023–2025)

 Tyler Chapa was promoted to the position of head football coach for the Waldorf Warriors in 2023.
 He has been a part of the Waldorf Football Program since 2019 where he was first a graduate assistant.
 He moved into coaching defensive backs in his first role with the team.
 Eventually he was named Defensive Coordinator for the Warriors prior to being promoted to Head Coach.
 His first season leading the Warriors saw a 4-7 record.

 Coach Chapa led the Warriors into their first season in the Great Plains Athletic Conference to an 0-11 record.
-3 players on the 2024 squad made All Conference, Honorable Mention.
+Three players on the 2024 squad made All Conference, Honorable Mention.
 Luke Beyer, Gerardo Caldera-Hernandez and Jack Thompson.

+In 2025, the Warriors compiled an overall record of 0-10 and with two players having received All Conference accolades: Joseph McCubbin (Second Team Special Teams) and Christian Gerot (Honorable Mention).
+On Monday, November 17, Chapa informed the team that he would not be returning as head coach.

+David Calloway (2026–present)

+On December 11, 2025, Waldorf announced the hiring of David Calloway] as head football coach.